Main

 Joshua Howard had become "Conservator of the Peace for the Southern District, Mississippi Territory" by Oct 27, 1798 when two men swore to the truth of statements made re: suit involving Elizabeth Still Lee lending a slave girl Peg to her son-in-law Alexander Freeland in the Summer of 1796.
 She had made her deposition before Cato West, Howard's counterpart in the Northern District [Ragland p.6].

 Son Peter was an associate of the outlaw Wiley Harpe and was hanged in Old Greenville in Jefferson Co.
-MS on Feb 8, 1804, after Wiley was identified when they tried to collect a reward for Harpe's capture by bringing in the severed head of the leader, Samuel Mason, of the gang the two belonged to.
+MS on Feb 8, 1804, after Wiley was identified when the two tried to collect a reward for Harpe's capture by bringing in the severed head of the leader, Samuel Mason, of the gang the two belonged to.

 On Mar 24, 1804 Capt.
 John Stump claimed a lot in Natchez.
 Lot no. 4, Square no. 26 in the town of Natchez was originally granted on Oct 3, 1795 to Louisa Higdon before she became the wife of John Wylie.
 Louisa and John Wylie deeded the lot to John Stump "of Davidson Co.
 Tennessee" [McBee, p.
 450].
 John's sister, Anna Guice, named her daughter born in 1807 Louisa.